mistwil777/eval_ds/explanation.md

 The loan risk prediction project aims to develop a machine learning model to assess the risk associated with granting loans to applicants.
 This introduction provides context for the importance of such predictive models in the financial industry.
 1.1.
 Context of loan risk prediction
 Loan risk prediction is a critical process for financial institutions to evaluate the likelihood of a borrower defaulting on their loan.
-In today's data-driven world, banks and lending organizations are increasingly turning to advanced analytics and machine learning techniques to make more informed decisions about loan approvals1
+In today's data-driven world, banks and lending organizations are increasingly turning to advanced analytics and machine learning techniques to make more informed decisions about loan approvals.
-.

 1.2.
 Importance of machine learning in financial decision-making Machine learning algorithms can process vast amounts of data and identify patterns that might not be apparent to human analysts.
 This capability allows for more accurate risk assessments, potentially reducing the number of bad loans while increasing the approval rate for creditworthy applicants.
 .